 GRAEME COLVILLE SAYER

-Has extensive experience in Central, Provincial and Local Government, in the fields of legislation, administration and development planning, including township development, administration and management.
+He has specialised experience in Central, Provincial and Local Government, in the fields of legislation, administration and development planning, including township development, administration and management.

 Grant has a particular interest in up-scaling projects within the environmental sector.
 He is currently the National Coordinator for the Eco-Furniture Programme, implemented by the South African National Parks, and works closely with the Department of Environmental Affairs to trigger broader Value-Added Industries projects around Invasive Plant Material.
 He is the founder member of LEAD Associates which specialises in bringing the best out of teams which are assembled to meet NGO and governments’ needs.
 Skills in conflict resolution have ensured that bottlenecks within projects are properly resolved and intended outcomes are achieved.